snowex-hackweek/website-2021/book/schedule.md

 ## Monday July 12

-### 9:00 to 10:30 AM: Introductory Session
+### 9:00 to 10:00 AM: Introductory Session

 *Lead Instructors: Anthony Arendt and Charley Haley*

-* Icebreaker
+* Overview of hackweeks
-* Provide overall schedule
 * Help people get connected
-* Explain how will this be different from an in-person event
 * Technology overview and check-in on accessibility
-* Code of conduct and setting norms of positive learning environments
+* Code of conduct
-* Introduction to open-source and open science
+* Introduction to projects

+### 10:00 to 10:20 AM: Break

+### 10:20 AM to 11:05 AM: GitHub, Git, JupyterHub

+*Lead Instructor: Joachim Meyer*

+* connecting to our shared JupyterHub environment
+* Git/GitHub review
+* learn how to clone tutorials into your working environment

+### 11:05 to 11:30 AM: Break

-### 11:00 AM to 11:45 AM: SnowEx Mission Overview and Datasets
+### 11:30 AM to 12:15 PM: SnowEx Mission Overview and Datasets

 *Lead Instructors: Megan Mason, Carrie Vuyovich, HP Marshall*